Branchyz/macf/README.md

    ```
 3. (Optional) Add the binary to your PATH:

-    To make the mac-ip-resolver command accessible from any directory, move it to a directory that is in your system's PATH, or add the current directory to your PATH.
+    To make the macf command accessible from any directory, move it to a directory that is in your system's PATH, or add the current directory to your PATH.
 For example:

    ```bash
    set PATH=%PATH%;C:\path\to\your\bin